Adolf Ehrnrooth

-Adolf Erik Ehrnrooth (9 February 1905 – 26 February 2004) was a Finnish general who served during the Winter and Continuation wars.
+Adolf Erik Ehrnrooth (9 February 1905, in Helsinki – 26 February 2004, in Turku) was a Finnish general who served during the Winter and Continuation wars.
 He also competed in two equestrian events at the 1948 Summer Olympics.

-Early life
+Early life and education

+Ehrnrooth's parents were medicine and surgery doctor Ernst Hjalmar Ehrnrooth and Karin Selin.
+Ehrnrooth was the youngest out of five siblings.
+His brothers were Lars and Gustaf Ehrnrooth.

-Born in Helsinki, Ehrnrooth first went to Svenska normallyceum i Helsingfors and then entered cadet school in 1922 and served in the Uusimaa Dragoon Regiment (Uudenmaan Rakuunarykmentti).
+Ehrnrooth first went to Svenska normallyceum i Helsingfors and then entered cadet school in 1922 and served in the Uusimaa Dragoon Regiment (Uudenmaan Rakuunarykmentti).
+Ehrnrooth was a skilled rider and applied for a command at the Swedish Army Riding and Horse-Driving School at Strömsholm Palace in Sweden to further his training.
+He was accepted to a one-year course that began in August 1928, where the Swedish Prince Gustaf Adolf was also a student.

 In 1958 he married a Danish countess Karin-Birgitte Schack who was a lady-in-waiting and a close friend of Queen Ingrid of Denmark.
 They had three children: Karin, Hans and Eva.

 Military career

 During the brief Winter War against the Soviet Union, he served on the staffs of the 7th Division and the Cavalry Brigade.
 When the Continuation War, also against the Soviet Union, broke out in June 1941, he served as the chief of staff of the 2nd Division until he was seriously wounded.
 After he recovered he was appointed to lead the 7th Infantry Regiment (JR 7) of the 2nd Division.
 During the battles on the Karelian Isthmus, he was awarded the Mannerheim cross.
 He also received the Grand Cross of the Royal Swedish Order of the Sword.

 After the war, he led an active military career until he retired in 1965.

 Adolf Ehrnrooth inspecting troops only a few days before Soviet mass offensive in the summer of 1944.